 Frequently asked questions on basic insurance:

 What is basic insurance?Basic insurance, which is also known as mandatory health care insurance (OKP/AOS/AOMS), is the obligatory component of health insurance.
 It provides insurance cover in the event of illness, accident and maternity.
 The amount of the monthly premium is determined by your place of residence and age as well as the model and deductible you have chosen.
-CONCORDIA offers three different models for basic insurance: the traditional model (free choice of doctor), myDoc (your family doctor is generally the first point of contact) and HMO (your health centre is the first point of contact).
+CONCORDIA offers four different models for basic insurance: the traditional model (free choice of doctor), myDoc (your family doctor is generally the first point of contact), HMO (your health centre is the first point of contact) and smartDoc (the Medgate digital health practice is the first point of contact).
 Get in touch with your CONCORDIA agency.

 Is basic insurance mandatory?Yes, basic insurance is mandatory.
 The insurance obligation commences at birth or upon taking up residence in Switzerland and ends at death or upon leaving Switzerland.
 In contrast, supplementary insurance is optional.
 You can use it to create your insurance cover based on your individual needs.